 All Stakeholders

-to encourage and promote an Internet environment which is conducive to launching creative and innovative technologies, businesses and other endeavours that respect recognized legal rights without having to obtain permission or affirmative co-operation from established service providers
+to encourage and promote an Internet environment to respect recognized legal rights of Internet users without having obligation to obtain permission or affirmative co-operation from established service providers

-to uphold the decentralised and dynamic nature of the internet, working in a co-operative, and collaborative manner to enable its on-going expansion and to contribute to innovation, interoperability, participation and ease of access

 to consider the potential of the Internet and related technologies to provide enhanced services to people with disabilities and special needs.

+To fully respect universal access of all Member States to Internet and its resources as outlined in opinion a)above

+Remove 7waive requiring that service providers to block access to certain websites, which is contrary to official positions claimed by some countries on censorship and Internet freedom, and which is in contradiction with transparency, openness, and democratic functioning of Internet.